Y0hy0h/loopbar/README.md

 Works offline with videos from your device.
 Simply set the beats per minute (bpm) and then select which parts to loop.

-Note that currently your settings, including the bpm, are not saved.

 ## Project setup
 ```
 npm install